-Brian Tamaki shocked the nation when he blamed this week’s devastating earthquakes on gays and murderers.
-Madeleine Chapman took a tour through his mind via his ridiculous Twitter page.
+Madeleine Chapman taks a tour through the so-called bishop’s mind via his ridiculous Twitter page.

 This week, Bishop Brian Tamaki of Destiny Church claimed in a sermon that earthquakes and other natural disasters are caused by sexual deviance, for example, homosexuality.
 Tamaki, a self-anointed prophet who often (and understandably) confuses himself with Jesus Christ, has made no efforts to retract or prove the claim.
 Besides being an incredibly dumb thing to say, it has forced the country to once again remember who Bishop (apparently) Brian Tamaki is and question why he is still a thing that exists in our collective consciousness.